m4saka/xcspp/README.md

     return 0;
 }
 ```
+- Note: In the LCS community, `explore`/`exploit` has the same meaning as "train"/"test" used in ordinary machine learning.

-## Example: `XCSExperimentHelper` class
+## `XCSExperimentHelper` class
-For research purposes, you can use `XCSExperimentHelper` class to evaluate XCS performance and output log files with a simple code.
+With `XCSExperimentHelper` class, you can evaluate the performance of XCS with a simple code.
+This is useful especially for research purposes.

 ### Sample code:
 ```cpp